Cirkit Designer Logo

 • Ensure the input voltage is within the range of 6V to 32V DC.

-2. Connect the Output Load:
+2. Connect the Output Voltage:

 3. Adjust the Output Voltage:

-• Polarity: Ensure correct polarity for both input and output connections to avoid damage.
+• Polarity: Double-check the polarity of the input and output connections to avoid damage to the module.

 Example: Using the DFR0205 with an Arduino UNO